 This curry noodles recipe is a condensed version of an ancient Thai noodle dish called Kao Soy.
-It would take an hour or more to make the original recipe, but I've found this simplified version just as wonderful.
-A comforting dish that can be mild or extra spicy depending on your preference.
-You can use dried egg or wheat noodles for this dish -- or splurge and pick up some fresh noodles at your local Asian food store or grocery store deli.
-A fantastic noodle recipe you're sure to enjoy!
+It would take an hour or more to make the original recipe, but this simplified version is just as wonderful and can be mild or extra spicy depending on your preference.
+Use dried egg or wheat noodles for this dish -- or splurge and pick up some fresh noodles at your local Asian food store or grocery store deli.
+It's a fantastic, comforting noodle recipe you're sure to enjoy!

 - 2 to 4 eggs (fresh or dried, or wheat noodles)

 - 1/2 package tofu (medium-firm, cut into cubes)